Best Places to Retire for Seniors

 What constitutes a place as being the best for retirement?
 Some would say it requires the perfect climate year-round.
 Other seniors would agree that safety, financial security, and outdoor activities fit the bill.
 If you are interested in moving to the best cities, states, or countries for your retirement, we have the information you need to get started on your search.

-The AARP compiles an annual list of the best states to retire, and here are the 2018 results of the top 10 states:
+compiles an annual list of the best states to retire, and here are the 2018 results of the top 10 states:

 The reasons why these states were selected varies from the best places for health care to states with a high quality of life for seniors.
 Some states, namely South Dakota, were selected because they had the largest percentage of seniors who were still employed.
 This might sound odd for some seniors.
 But realistically, the ability to find jobs as seniors is attractive for active seniors who want to contribute while adding to their retirement fund.